 Wineglass Bay is nothing short of stunning and camping here is utterly unbelievable.
 Almost all of the woes from the climb earlier are forgotten once you are sitting on the quartzite white sands taking in the amazing view of the Hazards against the crystal blue water.
 A small freshwater creek runs past the campsite, but its quality cannot be assured.

 The walk back to the trailhead is only 5km from the end of Wineglass Bay, and the hike can be managed in only two days.
 The trail climbs to the Hazards Saddle from the opposite end of Wineglass Beach.
 The track is extremely well constructed, and the saddle should only take about 1.5 hours to reach from the campsite.
 A quick sidetrack to the Wineglass Bay lookout is found here, and only is 10 minutes return.
 Continue over the saddle for another 30 minutes to reach the end of the walk.

 Coles Bay to Cooks Beach via Hazards Track: 5 hours, 12km

 Cooks Beach to Wineglass Bay via Mount Freycinet/Mount Graham: 9 hours, 14km

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania.

 Hazards and Warnings

 Drinking water is in limited supply along the entire circuit.
-In summer creeks are dry and fresh water can only be found in the tank at Cooks Beach hut.
-Be sure to check with National Park staff about it’s status.
-Carry enough water with you to cover you in an emergency, you will need at least 2 litres of water per person per day.
+In summer, creeks are dry, and freshwater can only be found in the tank at Cooks Beach hut.
+Be sure to check with National Park staff about its status.
+Carry enough water with you to cover you in an emergency; you will need at least 2 litres per person per day.

-Ensure you have appropriate gear to meet all weather conditions.
-Temperatures and conditions can quickly change within the higher altitudes of the circuit and high wings often frequent the southern coast.
+Ensure you have the appropriate gear to meet all weather conditions.
+Temperatures and conditions can quickly change within the higher altitudes of the circuit, and high wings often frequent the southern coast.